Citizen science: Modern technology

 Newer technologies have increased the options for citizen science.
 Citizen scientists can build and operate their own instruments to gather data for their own experiments or as part of a larger project.
 Examples include amateur radio, amateur astronomy, Six Sigma Projects, and Maker activities.
 Scientist Joshua Pearce has advocated for the creation of open-source hardware based scientific equipment that both citizen scientists and professional scientists, which can be replicated by digital manufacturing techniques such as 3D printing.
 Multiple studies have shown this approach radically reduces scientific equipment costs.
 Examples of this approach include water testing, nitrate and other environmental testing, basic biology and optics.
 Groups such as Public Lab, which is a community where citizen scientists can learn how to investigate environmental concerns using inexpensive DIY techniques, embody this approach.

 Video technology is much used in scientific research.
 The Citizen Science Center in the Nature Research Center wing of the North Carolina Museum of Natural Sciences has exhibits on how to get involved in scientific research and become a citizen scientist.
 For example, visitors can observe birdfeeders at the Prairie Ridge Ecostation satellite facility via live video feed and record which species they see.

 Since 2005, the Genographic Project has used the latest genetic technology to expand our knowledge of the human story, and its pioneering use of DNA testing to engage and involve the public in the research effort has helped to create a new breed of "citizen scientist".
 Geno 2.0 expands the scope for citizen science, harnessing the power of the crowd to discover new details of human population history.
-This includes supporting, organization and dissemination of personal DNA (genetic) testing.
+This includes supporting, organization and dissemination of personal DNA testing.
 Like amateur astronomy, citizen scientists encouraged by volunteer organizations like the International Society of Genetic Genealogy have provided valuable information and research to the professional scientific community.